MbinOrg/mbin/docs/02-admin/01-installation/docker.md

 # Docker Installation

 > [!NOTE]
-> Mbin is still in development.
+> Docker installation is currently not adviced for production use.
+Try the [Bare Metal installation](./bare_metal.md) instead.

 ## System Requirements